How to financially prepare for a baby: 7 tips

 • Series EE or Series I savings bonds

 An UTMA custodial account could also be used to save for college.
-Your financial advisor can help you identify which types of plans may work for your family.
+Your Ameriprise financial advisor will help you identify which types of plans may work for your family.
 Learn more about saving for education.

 6. Utilize any tax advantages

-You can offset some child expenses by taking advantage of any available tax credits, as well as any exemptions or flexible spending accounts you can use.
+You may be able to offset some child expenses by taking advantage of any available tax credits, as well as any exemptions or flexible spending accounts you can use.

-• For 2022 through 2025, subject to future legislation, the credit is $2,000 per child under 17 (subject to phase-outs and limited refundability) as established by the Tax Cuts and Jobs Act.
+• The child tax credit, currently and through 2025, subject to future legislation, is $2,000 per child under 17 (subject to phase-outs and limited refundability) as established by the Tax Cuts and Jobs Act.

 • Taxpayers who pay for childcare or dependent care so that the taxpayer can work are potentially eligible for the child and dependent care tax credit.
 The credit covers up to 35% of qualifying expenses, up to a maximum of $3,000 of expenses for one qualifying individual or $6,000 for two or more qualifying individuals, for a maximum credit of $1,050 or $2,100 respectively for tax years 2022 and later.
 It is important to note limitations apply, including limits related to the interaction of the credit with the dependent care FSA described below.